Here’s everything about outsourcing an IT department:

 Both sides of the relationship should be willing and available to communicate clearly and effectively as a team.

-Seeking Lowest Price Instead of Best Value
+Why Does Seeking the Lowest Price Instead of the Best Value?

 One perk of outsourcing is the potential cost savings, but if a company offers a quote that’s well under the market average, be wary.